 Beer can drinkability test.

 Lastly I added a pair of 3.2v white surface mount LEDs behind some blue acrylic discs to simulate the creepy blue glowing eyes of the draugr.
+Check out our tutorial on how to make lights like this here.
 We also added squishy foam on the inside so that it would fit perfectly on our noggins.

 Volpin Notes: Helmets